appliedbinf/pima-docker/README.md

 You should see the --help output for Pima.

-# Using the Pima Docker
+# Using the PiMA Docker
 For ease of use, use the pima.sh script included in this repository.

 ```commandline